githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 * rforall < rforeach
 * rforeach < foldright

 There is really no need to memorize these verb dependencies at this point.
+All one really want to be clear about for now is that if `streamize` is implemented, then all of the other verbs are available for use.

-All one really want to know for now is that if `streamize` is implemented, then all of the other verbs are available for use.
+## Let's see some verbs in action!